3 Content Types to Increase Your Membership Conversion Rate

 The second type of content is your conversion content

 Think about it: When a prospect or future member contacts your organization about joining, only 3 percent are ready to join and buy a membership.
-The rest – an overwhelming 97 percent – must be nurtured along the joining process.
+The rest – an overwhelming 97 percent – must be nurtured throughout the joining process.

 Example of conversion content

 Let’s go back to the example of our CPA organization.
 You want to tell them about your membership benefits through stories in your conversion content.
-In your communications to prospects, including case studies of members who have benefited from your organization to grow their business or even reach a certification goal.
+In your communications to prospects, include case studies of members who have benefited from your organization to grow their business or even reach a certification goal.

 Conversion content often gets overlooked by organizations.
 Why?
 In my research on talking to associations, I believe it’s due to a couple of things: